 Feel Script designed by Alejandro Paul is a typical font family in cursive script writing.
 According to the designer, the font is based on the lettering that calligrapher and logo designer Rand Holub created for Intertype for his face Monterey.
 Feel Script contains more than 1200 glyphs including stylistic alternates, contextual alternates, titling alternates, swashes, and ligatures.

 To download free script fonts, you can take a look at our free fonts collection, which offers more than 20,000 fonts in different categories.
-If you are looking for script fonts that are of high quality (well kerned, broad character support, etc.), have a look at script fonts at myfonts.com.
-If you don’t want the hassle of downloading and installing fonts, but just need simple designs in script fonts.
-Check the tool below.
+If you are looking for script fonts that are of high quality (well kerned, alternates, broad character support, etc.), have a look at script fonts at myfonts.com.
+If you don’t want the hassle of downloading and installing fonts, but just need simple designs in script fonts, then you can check our design tool below.

 Create text-based logos and images with script fonts